-New York Congressman Arrested On Insider Trading Charges
+New York Congressman Pleads Not Guilty To Insider Trading Charges

 Collins was indicted along with his son, Cameron, and Stephen Zarsky, the father of Cameron's fiancée.

-According to the newly-unsealed indictment, timely sales based on inside information allowed Cameron Collins, Zarsky and others to avoid losses totaling more than $768,000 when the biotech company, Innate Immunotherapeutics, failed a key clinical trial in June of last year.
+According to the newly-unsealed indictment, timely sales based on inside information allowed Cameron Collins, Zarsky and others to avoid losses totaling more than $768,000 when the biotech company, Innate Immunotherapeutics, failed a key clinical trial.

 Rep. Collins was a director of the company and also a major investor.

+According to the indictment, Collins was attending the congressional picnic at the White House on June 22, 2017, when he received an email from Innate's CEO, notifying him that a promising drug had failed a clinical trial.
+Within minutes, Collins telephoned his son, who then passed the information along to others.

+"The crime that he committed was to tip his son Cameron so that Cameron and a few select others could trade on the news while the investing public remained in the dark," Berman said.

-He and the other defendants are charged with securities and wire fraud, conspiracy and lying to investigators.
+Collins and the other defendants are charged with securities and wire fraud, conspiracy and lying to investigators.
+The congressman pleaded not guilty and was released on bond.

-"We will answer the charges filed against Congressman Collins in Court and will mount a vigorous defense to clear his good name," attorneys Jonathan Barr and Jonathan New said in a statement.
+"We will answer the charges filed against Congressman Collins in Court and will mount a vigorous defense to clear his good name," defense attorneys Jonathan Barr and Jonathan New said in a statement.
 "We are confident he will be completely vindicated and exonerated."

 The attorneys note that Rep. Collins is not accused of selling any of his own shares, which lost 92 percent of their value after the adverse results of the clinical trial were made public.